-After the Baldwin County Planning Director or his/her designee has reviewed the Subdivision Variance Request and other information, the Baldwin County Planning Director shall make a recommendation to the Baldwin County Planning and Zoning Commission whether in his/her opinion the Subdivision Variance should be granted.
+After the Baldwin County Planning DirectorCounty Engineer or his/her designee has reviewed the Subdivision Variance Request and other information, the Baldwin County Planning DirectorCounty Engineer or his/her designee shall make a recommendation to the Baldwin County Planning and Zoning Commission whether in his/her opinion the Subdivision Variance should be granted.
 Should the County Engineer or his/her designee determine that the granting of the proposed Subdivision Variance will cause a public safety or road maintenance problem, the Baldwin County Planning and Zoning Commission shall not grant the request for the Subdivision Variance.

-Notice of the recommendation of the Baldwin County Planning Director shall be sent to the owner or developer whose name and address appears on the submitted Subdivision Variance application by registered or certified mail at least ten (10) days before the recommendation shall be presented to the Baldwin County Planning and Zoning Commission for action.
+Notice of the recommendation of the Baldwin County Planning DirectorCounty Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the submitted Subdivision Variance application by registered or certified mail at least ten (10) days before the recommendation shall be presented to the Baldwin County Planning and Zoning Commission for action.
 A similar notice shall be mailed to the owners of land immediately adjoining the platted land as their names appear upon the plats in the office of the Baldwin County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.